Training Module 1

 In the early 1920’S Wilhelm Reich, along with analysts Groddeck and Ferenczi , pioneered working with the body mind for effective therapy and personal growth outcomes.
 Radix as developed by Erica and Charles Kelley PhD, in the 1970’s continued and developed this work especially emphasizing the self regulatory nature of the life force and the significance of the eyes in human psychology.
 More recently, neuroscience writers (e.g. Schore), and developmental psychologists (Tronick, Trevarthen, Beeby) have recognized the significance of early bodily experience for later healthy holistic functioning, and in particular the non-verbal nature of this experience.

-In this five-day intensive workshop, participants will have the opportunity to learn the basic concepts underpinning mind-body therapeutic work, and experientially learn how the application of these concepts can deepen their own embodiment and that of their clients.
+In this five-day intensive workshop, participants have the opportunity to learn the basic concepts underpinning mind-body therapeutic work, and experientially learn how the application of these concepts can deepen their own embodiment and that of their clients.

 Day One: Reich and Radix – Basic Concepts, their Development and their Application